Welcome to the Term 1 Newsletter for 2022

 Silver Duke of Edinburgh

-Students who have progressed to the Silver Duke of Edinburgh Award will have a training afternoon to check their swimming ability before heading out on their Adventurous Journey.
+This will be available again in 2022.
+Those enrolled in the Silver Duke of Edinburgh Award will participate in a day hike, with time at the pool to check their swimming ability before heading out on their 2-night, 3-day Adventurous Journey.

 Teaching Staff Changes

-Alexandra Body will be joining us on a full-time basis and will be teaching Year 11 English and Modern History.
+Michaela Thornley will join us on a full-time basis and will be teaching Years 9 and 10 HSIE.

-Alahna Richmond-Yunn will be joining us on a full-time basis and will be teaching Years 9 and 10 English and HSIE.
+Peter MacPherson will be joining us on a full-time basis and will be teaching Years 9 and 10 PDHPE.

 Contact details for all members of school staff are located in the College Handbook relevant to you: